 Notes on Tuareg Historical Ancestry:

 History of Garamantes (Garamantes civilization spanned from 900 BC TO 600 AD) According to their oral tradition, the Tuareg are the direct descendants of the Garamantes.
 According to Herodotus in his famous work The Histories, the Garamantes were a powerful kingdom, and they were the first to introduce the Greeks to the 4 horse chariots.
 He also claimed The Garamantes lived further inland behind the Nasamones in the land of wild beasts.
 Pliny the Elder makes a mention of the Nation of Trogolodyta.
 Romans nominal reason for interacting with this group was for obtaining the precious stone called carbuncle.
 Pliny must be referring to the Tibesti mountains.
 In modern times the tribe called the Tubu (Tebu, Tibbu, Toubou, Tebis or Daza) also used to hunt a primitive people called Rock Tibbouu.
 This may have also been the Ethiopian Troglodyte that Herodotus recorded the Garamantes hunting in four horse chariots.
-World map of Roman empire 4th century AD with Saharan territories showing the Garamantes Kingdom in south-central Sahara - their ancient capital Garama near modern-day Jarma.
+Map of Garamantes Kingdom outside Saharan territories of the Roman empire, 2nd century AD - showing their ancient capital Garama near modern-day Jarma.

 The Heritage Library of African Peoples collection of photographic portraits.